hypatiav2/35L-project/README.md

 PUT/api/v1/availability: update a timeslot in `availability` for the current user.
 DELETE/api/v1/availability: delete a timeslot by ID from `availability`, if it belongs to the current user.

-**scheduler**
+**search**
-GET/api/v1/scheduler: get list of users with overlapping availability with current user.
+GET/api/v1/search: get list of users with overlapping availability with current user.
 List ranked by similarity.
-POST/api/v1/scheduler: add similarity vector?
-PATCH/api/v1/scheduler: update similarity vector?
-DELETE/api/v1/scheduler: delete similarity vector?

 **webhooks**
 POST/api/v1/webhooks/users: insert new user.
 Automatically called by supabase.